Up the Wooden Hills to Bedfordshire: Release and reception

 The song was recorded at Olympic Studios during the early months of 1967, with Glyn Johns along with Eddie Kramer engineering.
 The song was mixed within the following months.
 "Up the Wooden Hills to Bedfordshire" was first released on 23 June 1967, when it was featured on the second side of Small Faces, the group's second studio album.
 The song was first issued in the US on 17 March 1968, when it was featured on the first side of the North American release There Are But Four Small Faces.
 For this release, the song was promptly renamed to simply "Up the Wooden Hills", removing the "to Bedfordshire" suffix.
 The reason behind this is currently unclear, however, it is believed to be due to the fact that the region of Bedfordshire is virtually unknown to most Americans.
 An alternate mix of the song was created for radio stations, used to advertise There Are But Four Small Faces.
 An alternate mix was used on the Here Comes The Nice: Immediate Years box set 1967-69.

 Often called an overdue songwriting debut by McLagan, the song received mostly positive reviews.
 In 1968, Billboard magazine called it one of the best recordings by the group.
 In a retrospective review, Roland Schmitt writes that the song's harmonic layout bears a similarity to contemporary rock group Procol Harum due to the layers of acoustic guitars and keyboards which layer the track.
-Upon hearing the composition for the first time, Small Faces drummer Kenney Jones knew that McLagan successfully had written a good song.
+Upon hearing the composition for the first time, Small Faces drummer Kenney Jones knew that McLagan had succeeded in writing a good song.
 Coincidentally, the song has a similar title to a Vera Lynn song: in 1936, she recorded and released a composition called "Up the Wooden Hill to Bedfordshire", which was written by Nixon Grey and Reginald Connelly.
 This track was Lynn's first solo single, and it was released on the Crown Records label.